ajba1973/ms2-RPS/README.md

 ### 7.2 Media

--   To be fill
--   To be fill
+-   All icons come from [icon8](https://www.icons8.com)
+-   Grandstander font by Tyler Finck (https://fonts.google.com/specimen/Grandstander?query=grand#about)

 ### 7.3 Code

--   Scotch.io [tutorial](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating) on how to display a star rating for the game
+-   whatsdev [tutorial](https://www.youtube.com/watch?v=jaVNP3nIAv0&t=413s) on how to build a Rock, Paper Scissors game.
--   [Stackoverflow](https://stackoverflow.com/questions/46458740/starting-timer-when-clicking-first-card-of-memory-game) on how to begin timer on first card click of the game
--   Bootstrap: [Modals](https://getbootstrap.com/docs/4.0/components/modal/) code snippets from Bootstrap Modals for use of modals in both index page and game page
+-   Carlos Cordova (https://github.com/carloscdev/PiedraPapelTijera) For giving me the foundation stone to be able to develop and implement my idea.

 ### 7.4 Acknowledgements